lpeacock200/notes/update_ideas.md

 ```

 ## Activity Review Form Updates
-Encapsulate the business logic specific to choosing TripFeatures and FeatureRatings for a Trip and/or Activity in a class that can be used by the existing reviews controller.
+Encapsulate the business logic specific for choosing TripFeatures for a Trip and/or Activity in a class that can be used by the existing reviews controller.
 ```
 class TripActivityFeatures
-  #hardcoded or configurable business logic limits
+  # hardcoded or configurable business logic limits
   FEATURE_LIMIT = 3
   SPARSENESS_LIMIT = 2
   ACTIVITY_LIMIT = 5

   def initialize(trip); end

-  # Return sparse features across the given trip.
+  # Return sparse TripFeatures across the given Trip.
 This is done by querying across
-  # join tables activites_trips and activites_trip_features, and group_by
+  # join tables activites_trips and activites_trip_features, group_by
   # trip_feature_id having count <= SPARSENESS_LIMIT.
   def sparse_trip_features; end

-  # Return all distinct trip_features across trips for a location sorted by
+  # Return all distinct TripFeatures across Trips for a Location sorted by
   # occurrence count, as a measure of popularity.
 This could be cached to reduce
   # queries, or stored daily/weekly in a table.
   def ranked_preferences_per_trip_location; end

-  #Return sparse TripFeatures for a given activity within the trip.
+  # Return sparse TripFeatures for a given Activity within the Trip.
 This involves
-  #querying for all the given Activity's TripFeatures that are included in the set of
+  # querying for all the given Activity's TripFeatures that are included in the set of
-  #ids returned by sparse_trip_feature.
+  # ids returned by sparse_trip_feature.
 This could be condensed into a single query
-  #using a subquery or similar.
+  # using a subquery or similar.
+To limit the number of TripFeatures returned, sort based
+  # on the rankings from 'ranked_preferences_per_trip_location' and then limit or
+  # truncate the list.
   def sparse_trip_features_for_activity(activity); end
 end